persistenceOne/persistenceCore/docs/resources/Ledger.md

 ### Sign a transaction

 You are now ready to start signing and sending transactions.
-Send a transaction with gaiad using the `tx send` command.
+Send a transaction with persistenceCore using the `tx send` command.

 ``` bash
 persistenceCore tx send --help # to see all available options.